Connect with us

 Myth 4: Lifting Weights Will Make You Too Bulky

-Some people avoid strength training because they worry about gaining too much muscle.
+Some people avoid doing strength workouts because they are afraid of gaining too much muscle.

-In reality, building large muscles requires intense training, a high calorie intake, and a long period of consistent effort.
+The truth is building large muscles requires hard training, a high calorie intake, and a long period of continuous effort.
 Most people who lift weights simply become stronger, leaner, and more toned.

-Strength training also improves bone health, posture, and everyday physical performance.
+Strength training also enhances bone health, posture, and regular physical performance.

 Myth 5: You Must Work Out Every Day